The Ultimate Guide to a Dry & Healthy Boat: Stop Moisture, Mold & Mildew

 Ventilation, ventilation, ventilation: Open hatches, portholes and windows whenever possible.
 This allows moist air to escape and fresh, dry air to enter.
 Installing cowl vents and dorade boxes can further enhance airflow.
 PortVisors will allow you to keep ports open even if it’s raining.

 Ventilation systems can be installed that pull air in and exhaust air out.
 Alternatively, fans can be used to move air around provided the ventilation system allows air in and out of the boat.
 Strategically placed fans circulate air within the boat, preventing moisture from stagnating in corners and hidden spaces.
+Consider installing ceiling fans or portable oscillating fans for maximum impact.

-Invest in a dehumidifier.
+Invest in a dehumidifier or this larger dehumidifier.
 Place in the galley sink or place one in the bilge so that the water run-off can exit the boat.
 These helpful machines absorb excess moisture from the air, creating a drier and more comfortable environment.
 The key with dehumidifiers is that the boat must be well sealed.
 Dehumidifiers work by drawing in moist air, removing moisture, and then expelling drier air.
 If the boat isn't sealed, the dehumidifier will constantly be battling fresh moist air entering the boat from outside.
 Typically you will use a dehumidifier while the boat is in storage or not in use.
 Choose the model of dehumidifier for your boat that is the appropriate capacity for your boat size.

 Use a battery powered squeegee vacuum to suck up and easily remove condensation from your windows.
 A squeegee vacuum is also handy for washing windows and getting streak free results.
 We love ours!
 They are very popular and frequently are out of stock on Amazon.
 Make a note to check stock in a few days if they are.